adparadise/pmgj6-harvesters/README.md

-# pmgj6-harvesters
+# Harvesters
-A game made for Purple Monkey Game Jam IV
+A game made for Purple Monkey Game Jam IV.

 Designed to run on a Raspberry Pi B+!